webu/dalec-gitlab/README.md

 - Available `channel`: `group`, `project`.
 - Available `channel_object`: group or project id or public_id
+- Available `channel_objects`: list of group or project id or public_id

 Retrieves recent gitlab issues for a project: